Analysis | All the big deadlines facing Congress this holiday season

 This bill typically isn’t controversial.
 (It’s not politically smart to hold up a bill to give the military what it wants.)
 But it is time-consuming, and the bigger the legislation, the more chances for something to go wrong.
 Senate Majority Leader Charles E. Schumer (D-N.Y.) has come under bipartisan criticism for taking so long to put this to a vote in the Senate.

-Schumer said he is also planning to fold into the military policy legislation a bipartisan bill aimed at addressing supply chain issues and keeping the U.S. competitive with China.
+Schumer said he is also planning to fold into the military policy legislation a bipartisan bill aimed at addressing supply chain issues and keeping the United States competitive with China.

 Pass the second half of Biden’s agenda